 For anyone looking for an easy way to download high volumes of data, the peer-to-peer file sharing system known as torrents offers a fantastic solution.
 For many, torrents have a controversial reputation due to well-publicised legal issues around copyright violations.
 However, let’s make one thing clear - torrenting itself is not illegal; it’s the distribution of copyrighted material that is against the law.
 So, simply download open source content and you’ll encounter zero problems.

 As well as searching through the most popular torrent sites, it also enables you to download the results you want, helping save you time and streamlining your file downloading in the most effective manner possible.
-In addition, Folx allows you to download peer-to-peer files with magnet links as well, and also provides a handy feature that lets you convert and download YouTube videos as media files.
+In addition, Folx allows you to download peer-to-peer files with magnet links as well.

 Folx Torrent Search